YouthTree/big-help-mob/README.md

 This app serves as registration and event management for each Big Help Mob event.
 The app is written on Rails 3 and the "Youth Tree Stack" - a common set of technology (haml, sass + compass, coffeescript + barista and a few other things).

-The application uses [git flow](), with the `master` branch being used for the current stable and `development` being used for the next release.
-As such, deploying to production should always use `master` whilst deploying to staging shall always use `development`.
+The application uses [git-flow](http://github.com/nvie/gitflow), with the `master` branch being used for the current stable and `develop` being used for the next release.
+As such, deploying to production should always use `master` whilst deploying to staging shall always use `develop`.

 ## Getting Started